 This fantasy is a paperback edition that was published by Harlequin Luna on July 18, 2006 and has 488 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Harvest Moon, Cast in Shadow, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Shadow, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight

 Second in the Chronicles of Elantra fantasy series for young adults revolving around a young woman with unprecedented power.

 I don’t know if I’m getting used to Sagara, or if she’s actually giving out more information in her stories.
 It’s still tricky, though, I’m still confused on certain points such as some interactions between the Lord of the March and the Lord of the Green, and you must pay attention throughout.

 I keep trying to figure out why it is I like this series so much, and it’s mostly for the camaraderie and the teasing that takes place among the Hawks.
 There’s my intense curiosity about Kaylin and what new powers she will manifest.
 And, of course, I do enjoy her irreverence!
 I also like the strangeness Sagara has created, pulling from fey tales, shifter stories, and human frailties, bringing in touches of so many other fantasy authors — I definitely detect some Mercedes Lackey when it comes to the Aerians!
 And it all influences Sagara even though she has created something completely different.
 Sagara has built an entire new world with different class and species levels.